bcstp/hugosite/content/escaping-big-tech.md

 | [Parler](https://parler.com/main.php) | - The first to respond to the leftist/Big Tech taunt of "Conservatives, go make your own app!"<br>- They did, and were then kicked off both app stores and their web host<br>- To get reinstated on the Apple App Store and Google Play, what did they have to compromise on though...? | While deserving kudos, there may be better alternatives to Twitter now |
 | [Gab](https://gab.com/) | - Probably most hated by the left<br>- Is open source: good<br>- [Follow Cancel this Company](https://gab.com/Table4six)<br>- CTC: ["Is the ONLY online platform that allows free speech..."](https://www.cancelthiscompany.com/News-Alt-Tech-Outlets.html) !<br>- Cancel This Company's favorite  | **YES**  |
 | [GETTR](https://gettr.com/) | - Team Trump Platform<br>- [Follow CTC](https://gettr.com/user/cancelcompany) (though no posts as of 9-5-21)  | YES  |

+### Bottom line on these

+If you have your own group of people, you might still use an alternative.
+If there are people and/or groups you'd like to follow and they're only on Twitter, it seems less concerning than before to do so. \*crosses fingers\*

 ---